5 Ways to Improve Memory and Mental Agility

 Monotony and daily routines that never change reduce your creativity.
 They also don’t give you new situations from which to learn, experiment, and enjoy.
 Thus, it’s vital that you do something different each day in whatever moment you can.

 Maybe even today you can do a few yoga exercises when you get home.
 Tomorrow, go for a walk, and on another day go to a dance class.
 Do whatever you can imagine but remember to break your routine.

 2. Concentrate on the here and now

-3. Go for a walk and relax your mind!
+3. Go for a walk and relax your mind

 5. Be creative: knit, write, dance, draw

-Do you want to know a few easy examples?
+Want a few easy examples?

 - Knit or crochet.
 This ancient exercise contains incredible benefits for your physical and mental health.
 You’ll develop creativity, alleviate stress, foster social relationships by sharing techniques, focus your attention, and reach goals.
 We encourage you to crochet or knit, you’ll love it.